-The lead applicant may not submit more than 1 application as lead applicant under this Call for proposals
+The lead applicant may not submit more than one application under this call for proposals.
+The lead applicant may not be awarded more than one grant under this call for proposals.

-The lead applicant may be a co-applicant or an affiliated entity in maximum 1 other application at the same time in another lot .i.e. the lead applicant may not be a co-applicant in another application submitted to the same lot.
+The lead applicant may be a co-applicant or an affiliated entity in another application of another Lot at the same time.

-A co-applicant/affiliated entity may be the co-applicant or affiliated entity in maximum 2 application(s) under this call for proposals (maximum 1 per lot)
+A co-applicant/affiliated entity may be the co-applicant or affiliated entity in maximum 2 applications under this call for proposals (maximum one per lot).

-A co-applicant/affiliated entity may not be awarded more than 2 grant(s) under this call for proposals."
+A co-applicant/affiliated entity may be awarded maximum 2 grants under this call for proposals.